 Questions?
 Contact email@example.com or Andrew Edmonson at 713.639.7551.

 October 14–23, 2016

 Seductive Sicily, stepping stone between Europe and North Africa, bears traces of many civilizations, from Phoenicians and Greeks to Romans, Arabs, and Normans.
-Begin your voyage in Naples in the luxury of Sea Cloud II.
-Revel in a private visit to Palermo's Regional Gallery, a majestic Gothic-Catalan palazzo.
-Enjoy an exclusive reception at the sumptuous Palazzo Gangi, where the ballroom scene from Il Gattopardo was filmed.
-A high point of the trip is a visit to Syracuse, where you receive a special welcome and a private tour from the aristocratic owner of a Baroque palazzo.
+Members traveled from Naples in the luxury of Sea Cloud II to Palermo's Regional Gallery, a majestic Gothic-Catalan palazzo, and an exclusive reception at the sumptuous Palazzo Gangi.
+A high point of the trip was a visit to Syracuse, where members received a special welcome and a private tour from the aristocratic owner of a Baroque palazzo.

 The Baltic’s Amber Coast

 Members traveled in the unforgettable splendor of Sea Cloud II from Saint Petersburg to Copenhagen.
 Highlights included the captivating mix of medieval and modern in the port cities of Scandinavia and the Baltic; a private concert in the restored Saint Nicholas Church in Tallinn, Estonia; and Stockholm’s Court Theater at the Royal Castle of Drottningholm.